-Governance Committee: The Governance Committee acts as an advisory committee to the Board (per article 5.05 of the Bylaws of the Credit Union).
-The committee's objective is to make recommendations to the Board with respect to board succession planning, governance practices and board-level policies.
+Governance Committee: The Governance Committee is constituted as an advisory committee to the Board (per article 5.05 of the Bylaws of the Credit Union).
+The committee's objective is to make recommendations to the Board with respect to governance practices, board training & succession planning, CEO assessment and board-level policies.